 StEPs is an acronym for “Standards and Excellence Program for History Organizations.”
 Since its debut in 2009, StEPs has helped nearly 900 institutions nationwide, including 51 in Connecticut, begin taking “steps” to plan for positive change.

 StEPs-CT aligns with the national curriculum created by AASLH.
-The six standards sections covered over the course of two years are:
+The six standards sections covered over the course of the program are:

 - Mission, Vision and Governance